top of page

 I now model all my antennas using NEC5 and HFTA (High Frequency Terrain Analysis) to evaluate the take of angle of the various antennas over real ground, and use 3/8" Triple Galvanized Wire Rope Cable is used for the antenna wire.

-The K0UO amateur ham radio antenna range, and testing site has the use of over a thousand acres around the main antennas for far field measurements, using a portable tower or drone loaded with calibrated RF EME survey instruments (used for ham, DOD and Commercial), see the far field test page. https://www.k0uo.com/post/model-and-then-do-far-field-test
+The K0UO amateur ham radio antenna range, and testing site has the use of over a 1200 acres around the main antennas for far field measurements, using a portable tower or drone loaded with calibrated RF EME survey instruments (used for DOD/ Govt, Commercial and amateur radio), see the far field test page. https://www.k0uo.com/post/model-and-then-do-far-field-test

 See the other pages on K0UO for much more design info